vmware-archive/thrust/README.md

 ## Version 0.2

 * **Thrust** should now be installed as a gem, not a submodule.
-Running `thrust install` after installation sets up the `Rakefile` and creates an example thrust.yml.
+Running `thrust install` after installation sets up the `Rakefile` and creates an example `thrust.yml`.

 * The code has been cleaned up and modularized, making it easier to add new features in the future.

 * **Thrust** now supports deploying Android apps to TestFlight.  **Thrust** auto-detects whether your project is Android or iOS and will generate the appropriate rake tasks.

-* The structure of thrust.yml has been updated, and the names of certain keys have changed to make their meaning clearer.
+* The structure of `thrust.yml` has been updated, and the names of certain keys have changed to make their meaning clearer.

 * All deployments are tagged using [auto_tagger](https://github.com/zilkey/auto_tagger).
 Run `rake autotag:list` to see which commits are deployed to each environment.

 * Deploy notes can be auto-generated from commit messages.
-Set `note_generation_method` to `autotag` in thrust.yml to use this feature.
+Set `note_generation_method` to `autotag` in `thrust.yml` to use this feature.

 * Build numbers are no longer auto-incremented during deployment.
 Instead, the build number is set to the short SHA of the commit that is being deployed.
 Deployment history is managed by auto_tagger.

+* You no longer have to be in sync with _origin_ to deploy to TestFlight.

 ## Version 0.1